top of page

 The outcome

-His confidence returned, his reputation recovered, and his bookings increased steadily.
+His confidence came back, his reputation improved, and his bookings steadily increased.

 You shouldn’t have to figure it all out alone